chatwoot/docs/docs/contributing-guide/chatwoot-platform-apis.md

 ## Using the Access Token

 The `access_token` is required to authenticate all API requests.
-Please use the Postman collection to test these APIs.
+Use the Postman collection to test these APIs.

 ### Testing the APIs